MikeBishop/http-misc-extensions/draft-bishop-httpbis-push-cases.md

 knows the user is likely to click one of the first three unread e-mails, the contents of those e-mails are reasonable candidates for Server Push.

+### Future Navigations

+Certain web pages naturally lend themselves to obvious next steps.
+This might be a checkout flow on a retail site, or multi-page content in an article or series.
+A web site could promise some elements of the likely future navigation to the browser, satisfying them only once everything relevant to the current page has been transferred.

+The benefit of using push for this seems dubious, since the latency savings of waiting for the browser to know about the future page are not present.
+A better solution, in many cases, would be the `prefetch` or `prerender` Link relationships.

 ## Non-Browser Scenarios

 Non-browser scenarios can typically be analyzed as an API.